Discourses on Livy: Book III

 In Chapter 25.
 Machiavelli states that "the most useful thing that may be ordered in a free way of life is that the citizens be kept poor."
 He recalls the story of the great Cincinnatus, who, when the Rome was in grave danger, was made dictator by the Senate and saved the Republic.
 When the battle was over, he surrendered his power and returned to his small villa.
 His humbleness or "poverty" became something future Romans tried to emulate.
 Machiavelli concludes the chapter writing, "One could show with a long speech how much better fruits poverty produced than riches, and how the one has honored cities, provinces, sects, and the other has ruined them..."

 Chapter 26's title is "How a State is ruined because of women."
 He summarizes his own thoughts close to the end of the chapter: "In this text are several things to be noted.
 First, one sees that women have been causes of much ruin, and have done great harm to those who govern a city, and have caused many divisions in them."
 He raises the example of Lucretia, whose rape by Tarquin the Proud's son ultimately led the exile of the Tarquin family from Rome and destruction of the Roman monarchy.

 Chapter 27 concerns "How one has to unite a divided city; and how that opinion is not true that to hold cities one needs to hold them divided."
 Referring to when the Romans handled tumult the leaders of a divided city they had recently conquered (Ardea), Machiavelli believes that there are three possible ways to handle the leaders of rebellion within a held city: "...either to kill them, as they did; or to remove them from the city; or to make them make peace together under obligations not to offend one another."
 Machiavelli relates this belief to when, in his own times, Florence conquered the city of Pistoia.
 The Florentine rulers tried all 3 methods when handling the feuding houses of the city.
 He establishes that it is impossible to rule a divided city.

 The heading for Chapter 28 states that "One should be mindful of the works of citizens because many times underneath a merciful work a beginning of tyranny is concealed."
-Machiavelli relates it to a moment in Roman history when there was considerable famine and the wealthy man Spurius Maelius planned to distribute grain to win over the favour of the Plebs.
+Machiavelli relates it to a moment in Roman history when there was considerable famine and the wealthy man Spurius Maelius planned to distribute grain to win over the favor of the Plebs.
 Maelius planned to become dictator with this favor but was executed by the senate before he could do so.